vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 the `disk_vector` field which uses the `attribute: paged` option for paging in the vector data at ranking time.

-The schema also have two `rank-profile`'s which determines how vectors are ranked performing distance calculations.
+The schema also has two `rank-profile`'s which determines how vectors are ranked performing distance calculations.
 One profile used for the `HNSW` search and one for the `Inverted File` search implementing phased ranking heuristic.

 ### Vespa deployment specification (services.xml)
-For our experiments we use multiple stateless and stateful Vespa clusters in the same Vespa application.
+For our experiments, we use multiple stateless and stateful Vespa clusters in the same Vespa application.
 Everything is is configured using [Vespa services.xml](https://cloud.vespa.ai/en/reference/services).

 * A stateless `feed` container cluster handling feed operations running a custom document processor which searches the HNSW graph for non-centroid vectors.
-This cluster uses default resources which is 2 v-cpu, 8GiB of memory and 50GiB of disk:
+This cluster uses default resources which are 2 v-cpu, 8GiB of memory and 50GiB of disk:
 <pre>
     &lt;nodes deploy:environment="perf" count="4"/&gt;
 </pre>